-As the area of need within our community changes from same‑sex couples, who now have immigration equality with heterosexuals, to those persecuted because of their sexuality, we continue to use our experience, expertise, reputation and skills to promote human rights and eliminate discrimination through the provision of support to lesbians and gay men seeking asylum.
+As the area of need within our community changes from same‑sex couples, who now have immigration equality with heterosexuals, to those persecuted because of their sexuality, we continue to use our experience, expertise, reputation and skills to promote human rights and eliminate discrimination through the provision of support to LGBTI persons seeking asylum.

-We support those seeking asylum due to fear of persecution on the grounds of their sexual orientation by:
+We support those seeking asylum due to fear of persecution on the grounds of their sexual orientation or gender identity, by:

 - raising awareness amongst asylum seekers of the issues and the assistance that is available;

-- providing the opportunity for regular meetings with each other to combat isolation, to foster both a sense of community and a sense of safety and to integrate into the lesbian and gay communities in the U.K;
+- providing the opportunity for regular meetings with each other to combat isolation, to foster both a sense of community and a sense of safety and to integrate into the LGBTI communities in the U.K;

 - providing independent, quality legal information and advice on immigration issues;

-- providing an information sharing facility for those working with lesbian and gay asylum seekers;
+- providing an information sharing facility for those working with LGBTI asylum seekers;

-- creating a resource of information on those countries where persecution of lesbians and gay men exists.
+- creating a resource of information on those countries where persecution of LGBTI people exists.